p-it-nl/vanilla-kit/README.md

 We really like SMACSS — it solves many common CSS organization challenges without being overly complicated or rigid.
 If you want a straightforward way to keep your styles scalable and maintainable, give SMACSS a go!
 And hey, if it’s not your thing, just toss the directories and do your own thing — this kit is flexible enough to roll with you.

 ---

+## 🧭 Minimal Router

+VanillaKit ships with an optional tiny, framework-free router that handles navigation without adding complexity.
+It’s less than **100 lines of plain JavaScript** and supports:

+- **Path-based routing** in production
+- **Hash-based routing** in debug mode (so you don’t need server rewrites locally)
+- **Dynamic routes with wildcards** (e.g. `/user/*`)
+- **Automatic title updates** per route
+- **Click delegation** with a simple `navigate` attribute

+This gives you real client-side routing behavior — without React, Vue, or Angular — just a drop-in script that does the job.

+If you dont like it, just remove it or change it to you liking.

+---